gerzhan/hapi-mongodb-models/README.md

 # Hapi-mongodb-models

-A Hapi MongoDB (via Mongoose) plugin.
+A Hapi v17+ MongoDB (via Mongoose 5+) plugin.
 Access one or several connections and optionally expose your model classes through server and request

 Options can be a single object with the following keys or an array of the same kind if you need multiple connections: